-Salaries & Wages are not the only component of Total Staff Costs (which account for 61% of GOE at the average Top 25 university).
-On top of the Salaries & Wages component are Staff Benefits – see HERE for overview (Page 14-15).
+Salaries & Wages are not the only component of Total Staff Costs (which account for 73% of GOE at the average Top 25 university).
+On top of the Salaries & Wages component are Staff Benefits, which include pension and health plans (see HERE for an overview – pages 14-15).

 The chart below shows the change across the Top 25 since 2001 in “Real Dollars” (adjusted for both inflation and enrollment).
 Positive values denote increases exceeding inflation and enrollment combined: